jayanthkoushik/alphanet/paper/sections/2_relwork.md

 # Related work {#sec:relwork}

-Combining, creating, modifying, and learning model weights are concepts that are implemented in many earlier models.
+Combining, creating, modifying, and learning model weights are concepts that have been implemented in many earlier models.
 As we review below, these concepts appear frequently in transfer learning, meta-learning, zero-shot/low-shot learning, and long-tail learning.

 ## Classifier creation {#sec:relwork:creation}